 - Make the crust: Place the yeast and sugar in the bowl of a stand mixer fitted with a dough hook or paddle attachment.
 Or, if you do not own a stand mixer, a regular large mixing bowl.
 Pour warm water on top.
 Whisk gently to combine, then loosely cover with a clean kitchen towel and allow to sit for 5 minutes.
 The mixture should be frothy after 5 minutes.
 If not, start over with new yeast.

 - If you do not have a mixer, you can mix by hand in this step.
 With the stand mixer running on low speed, add the flour, olive, oil, and salt.
 Beat on low speed for 1 minute as it all combines.
 The dough should be thick and shaggy.
 Transfer it to a lightly floured work surface, including any loose flour.
-Knead it with your hands for 2 minutes until it all begins to come together and becomes smooth.
+Knead it with lightly floured hands for 2 minutes until it begins to come together and becomes smooth.
 If the dough is too sticky to handle, add 1-2 more Tablespoons of flour.

 - As the dough is resting and rising, prepare the toppings.
-Make the homemade pesto and cook the sausage if it’s not cooked.
+Make the homemade basil pesto and cook the sausage if it’s not cooked.
 I crumbled up uncooked pork sausage and browned it on the stove for about 5 minutes.

 - Preheat oven to 475°F (246°C).

 - Shape the dough: Punch the dough down to release any air.
 Divide the dough into two.
 On a lightly floured surface with floured hands and working with one dough piece at a time, begin shaping and stretching the dough until it is 1/4 inch thick.
 You can use a floured rolling pin for this too.
 Don’t worry about the shape of the dough, just make sure it’s pretty thin.
 Repeat with the second piece of dough.
 Carefully transfer both pieces of dough to a parchment paper or silicone-mat lined baking sheet, or use a pizza stone.
-(You can also shape/roll out the doughs directly on a large sheet of parchment if that is easier for you and then just transfer the whole thing to the baking sheet.)
+(You can also shape/roll out the doughs directly on a silicone baking mat or a large sheet of parchment if that is easier for you and then just transfer the whole thing to the baking sheet.)